MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 When you're ready to run the policy without simulation, select **Turn On**.

-You can also see the results of your auto-labeling policy by using
+You can also see the results of your auto-labeling policy by using [Content Explorer](data-classification-content-explorer.md) when you have the appropriate [permissions](data-classification-content-explorer.md#permissions):
+- Content Explorer List viewer lets you see a file's label but not the file's contents.
+- Content Explorer Content viewer lets you see the file's contents.